SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 The larger opportunity is to decide where AI belongs in the work:

-Where can it reduce manual effort?
-Which sources may it use?
-What must it reconcile?
-When should it stop?
-What requires human judgment?
-Who approves the result?
-How will we know whether the new approach is actually faster or better?
+- Where can it reduce manual effort?
+- Which sources may it use?
+- What must it reconcile?
+- When should it stop?
+- What still requires human judgment?
+- Who approves the result?
+- How will you know whether the new approach is actually faster or better?

 Those questions are less exciting than a dramatic AI demo.
 They are also where most of the value will be won or lost.

-The most promising use cases are often ordinary, recurring activities: drafting variance commentary, reviewing data quality, preparing reconciliations, organizing forecast inputs, or performing a first pass through supporting documents.
+The most promising use cases are often ordinary, recurring activities:

+- Drafting variance commentary.
+- Reviewing data quality.
+- Preparing reconciliations.
+- Organizing forecast inputs.
+- Performing a first pass through supporting documents.

 These processes have identifiable inputs, reviewers, exceptions, and measures of quality.

 Finance teams already know how to manage work where accuracy matters.
 We do not need to abandon that discipline to use AI.
 We need to extend it.

+The practical discipline is straightforward:

-Brief the work around the decision.
-Define the checks before execution.
-Limit what the tool can do without approval.
-Make missing information and failed controls visible.
-When the context goes bad, cut your losses and start over.
+- **Brief the work around the decision.**
+- **Define the checks before execution.**
+- **Limit what the tool can do without approval.**
+- **Make missing information and failed controls visible.**
+- **When the context goes bad, cut your losses and start over.**

 The teams that do this well will get more than better AI-generated content.
 They will build faster, more reliable ways of working.